lionturtle99/tic-tac-toe-objects/README.md

 ### Describe Board.prototype.checkForWinner();
-Test: "It should loop through an array and use a switch conditional to check for a winner"
+Test: "It should loop through the key values of an object and use a switch conditional to check for a winner"

 Code:
-let result = board.checkForWinner()
+let result = board.checkForWinner("x")
-Expected Output: false / 3,4,5
+Expected Output: x: 3,4,5